GitHub Integration

 - Check webhook delivery logs for suspicious activity

-- Audit toolkit changes through Git history
+- Audit configuration changes through Git history